payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 You can pass in parameters to it.
 Especially for dependencies and the global object.

 Can use it in object literals, to create a computed property.
-However, it doesn’t work with `this`.
+However, it doesn't work with `this`.

-If using as a module, it won’t automatically return and this will be the global object.
+If using as a module, it won't automatically return and this will be the global object.
 You have to specify what to return
 ```javascript
 (function () {
   alert('watch out!');